KTVI: Aborted sale to Sinclair; sale to Nexstar

 Sinclair—which has owned KDNL-TV since the group's 1996 acquisition of its previous corporate parent River City Broadcasting—entered into an agreement to acquire Tribune Media on May 8, 2017, for $3.9 billion, plus the assumption of $2.7 billion in Tribune debt.
 Prohibited from owning all three stations, Sinclair would have been required to sell KPLR to a third party to comply with ownership rules and alleviate potential antitrust issues.
 The deal received significant scrutiny over Sinclair's forthrightness in its applications to sell certain conflict properties, prompting the FCC to designate it for hearing and leading Tribune to terminate the deal and sue Sinclair for breach of contract.

 Following the Sinclair deal's collapse, Nexstar Media Group of Irving, Texas, announced its purchase of Tribune Media on December 3, 2018, for $6.4 billion in cash and debt.
 The sale was completed on September 19, 2019.

+In August 2025, Nexstar agreed to acquire KSDK owner Tegna for $6.2 billion.
+The deal was completed on March 19, 2026, and included approval for Nexstar to own three full-power station licenses in markets such as St. Louis.